M1 Finance AppFree

 That means you never need to worry about hidden fees eating into your returns again.

 Consider signing up for a Roth IRA with M1 Finance and start investing for free by enjoying simple, secure and free investing.
-They’ll even give you a sign up bonus to get free stocks if you deposit at least $1,000 into your account at opening.
+They’ll even give you a sign up bonus to get free stocks if you make a minimum qualifying deposit at opening.